aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 ## Included components

-* [IBM Data Science Experience](https://www.ibm.com/bs-en/marketplace/data-science-experience): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+* [IBM Watson Studio](https://dataplatform.ibm.com): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
 * [Jupyter Notebook](http://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.

 ## Featured technologies